Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_door.md

-# Add a Door to Your House
+# Add a Door

-Excellent, House Builder!
-Your house has walls and a roof!
-But how do you get inside?
-Every house needs a door!
-Let's add one using a special turtle trick!

-## 🎯 Today's Mission
 Add a door to your house without drawing extra lines!

-## 📚 Before You Start
-You know how to draw squares and triangles with the turtle.

-## Let's Do It!
+## What to Do
-1. Read the code - notice `penup()` and `pendown()`!
-2. Press the green **Run** button
+1. Press Run
-3. See the door appear!
+2. See the door appear!

 ```python
 import turtle